CNES/cars/docs/source/usage.rst

             }
         }

-    If the *debug_with_roi* parameter is enabled, the tiling of the entire image is kept but only the tiles intersecting the ROI are computed.
+    If the *debug_with_roi* advanced parameter (see dedicated tab) is enabled, the tiling of the entire image is kept but only the tiles intersecting the ROI are computed.

     MultiPolygon feature is only useful if the parameter *debug_with_roi* is activated, otherwise the total footprint of the